sourcecrypto/sourcecrypto.github.io/_posts/history/pre-history/2019-11-13-chaum-forefather-cryptocurrencies-cypherpunk-movement.md

 **David Chaum:**        Well, you're taking me, taking me back, but, this was Berkeley.
 It was a very exciting progressive place and my office mates and colleagues, there were people that, created a lot of famous stuff in the computer science field.
 I was working in that kind of department, and then [Bill Joy](https://engineering.berkeley.edu/about/berkeley-engineering150/bill-joy-co-founder-sun-microsystems) and [Eric Schmidt](https://en.wikipedia.org/wiki/Eric_Schmidt) and all these people were, people I talk to all the time there and everything.
 [Dave Patterson with the Risc Architecture](https://engineering.berkeley.edu/about/berkeley-engineering150/david-patterson-winning-risc) and a lot of, key things were happening then as well as in cryptography.
 Those were really exciting times for all the real basic, research.
 And, so we had all kinds of people coming through, constantly visiting, talking about there are research and in cryptography and so forth.
 So it was,  but there was also a kind of,  backdrop of most of the graduate students or being recruited to work for the kind of military industrial complex.
 But there were a lot of posters up saying, don't do this.
 So there were a lot of ethical issues in the air.
 I mean, this was Berkeley, 77 to '80-'82.
 It was a, quite a mix of interesting things going on.

-### Divide between cryptographers working for the government, those who didn't, and where Chaum fit.

 **Sebastien:**        So there were, there were some people that were going to work for kind of the government or it may be in industry.
 And then there are others that were kind of opposed to that.
 What were they doing?
 Were most mostly are working on research or did they have their own ideas about what they wanted to build?
 I guess you, you fell in that second credit category?

 **David Chaum:**        Yes.
 Well, I believe that my work was, as far as I know, probably unique in taking advantage of the opportunity to do unconstrained research in order to find a way to use the technology to really advance dramatically the, the causes of public interest.